onestardao/WFGY/ProblemMap/Atlas/tiny-planner-output-examples-pack-v1.md

 This file claims only that:

-> the atlas already has a first formal cross-domain evidence layer strong enough to justify bridge expansion beyond narrow AI-first use
+> the Atlas already has a first formal cross-domain evidence layer strong enough to justify bridge expansion beyond narrow AI-first use

 That is the strongest honest version.

 ---

-## 4. Why this matters
+## 4. Why this matters ✨

 This matters because many systems look impressive only inside their native domain.